JeroenVdb/streamdeck-googlemeet-messaging-bridge/readme.md

 This is 1 part of the Google Meet Stream Deck plugin.

-_Developed and tested on MacOS, might need soms tweeks for Windows._
+_Developed and tested on MacOS, might need some work for Windows._

 ## Install